 - Any other person who is financially dependent on you at the date of your death

-In addition to the class of people, the taxation which may apply to the payment will rely of a set of conditions which apply to each beneficiary.
+In addition to the class of people, the taxation which may apply to the payment will rely on a set of conditions that apply to each beneficiary.